asainnp/fgnotify/README.md

 Example run:
 > sudo fgnotify "new mail in inbox"

-Running it inside tty /some X remote terminal /crone /detached process /remote SSH / inputrcKeyBind ...
+Running it inside tty /some X remote terminal /crone /detached process /remote SSH /inputrc-keyBind ...
 should display message on active-foreground tty console of computer running this process,
-over underlaying shell prompt/screen/tmux/login prompt... that runs inside the fg-tty.
+over underlaying shell-prompt/screen/tmux/login-prompt... that runs inside the fg-tty.